NASTAVNI PLAN I PROGRAM

-- Oral examination (with or without announcement, with a maximum of 10 minutes per student),
+- Oral assessment (with or without prior notice, with a maximum duration of up to 10 minutes per student)

-- Written assessment systems (with prior notice, continuous method of knowledge assessment),
+- Written assessment systems (with prior notice, continuous knowledge assessment)

-- Through knowledge tests (excluding the subjective attitude of professors),
+- Knowledge tests (excluding the teacher’s subjective opinion)

-- Practical review of the work (performing content in front of other school students, parents, teaching staff, audience, public),
+- Practical work review (performing content in front of other school students, parents, teaching staff, the audience, the public)

-- Peer assessment methods (students/professors evaluate each other),
+- Peer assessment methods (students/teachers assess each other)

-- Subjective assessment (applied by teachers of art subjects or membership in commissions for assessment of entrance, final graduation thesis).
+- Subjective assessment (applied by teachers of artistic subjects or members of admission and final graduation work evaluation committees)

-At regular weekly meetings of coordination and planning of improving the working conditions of the School, the teaching staff will take care of the implementation and monitoring of methods, forms of work, and methods of verification of teaching work.
+During regular weekly coordination and work improvement planning meetings, the school’s teaching staff will ensure the implementation and monitoring of teaching methods, forms of work, and verification methods.

 In accordance with this, it will be ensured that on the day when a student takes a written test in one subject, they can only be orally examined in one additional subject.